Do you have the foundations in place to make books inclusive?

 Can I expect responses to my posts in the discussion space?

-I will aim to respond to posts in the discussion space within 48 hours, Monday-Thursday.
+Yes.
+I will aim to respond to posts in the discussion space within 72 hours, Monday-Thursday.

 What size teams can be accommodated?

-To get the best out of the consultancy sessions, the ideal team size would be six-eight people.
-However, this is flexible and for larger teams we can discuss the option for additional sessions so that the group can be split.
+To get the best out of the consultancy sessions, the ideal team size would be six people.
+For larger teams the group would be split for the consultancy sessions.

 Will I receive any evidence I've completed the programme?

-Participants who engage with the tasks and share their responses in the discussion space and complete the evaluation form will receive a PDF certificate to acknowledge participation in the programme.
+Participants who engage with the tasks, share their responses in the discussion space and complete the evaluation form will receive a PDF certificate of completion.

-I'm a freelancer.
+I'm self-employed.
 How can I get this support?

-If you are a freelancer in the publishing industry/children's book world, I have a similar programme designed just for you.
+If you are self-employed in the publishing industry/children's book world, I have a similar programme designed just for you.
 Check out Foundations for Inclusion.

-If your questions hasn't been answered above, please get in touch.
+If your question hasn't been answered above, please get in touch.